Willem-Dekker/ytarchive/README.md

 ## Usage

 `--potoken` is REQUIRED.
+Without one you will almost certainly encounter issues in regards to "Video details not found."
-Read [yt-dlp docs](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide#guide-providing-a-po-token-manually-for-use-with-mweb-client) for a guide on getting one.
+Read [yt-dlp docs](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide#guide-providing-a-po-token-manually-for-use-with-mweb-client) for a guide on getting a PO token.

 ```
 usage: ytarchive [OPTIONS] [url] [quality]